dhellmann/pymotw/PyMOTW/copy/index.rst

 * __copy__() is called without any arguments and should return a shallow copy of the object.

 * __deepcopy__() is called with a memo dictionary, and should return a deep copy of the object.
-Any member attributes which need to be deep-copied should be passed to copy.deepcopy(), along with the memo dictionary, to control for recursion (see below).
+Any member attributes that need to be deep-copied should be passed to copy.deepcopy(), along with the memo dictionary, to control for recursion (see below).

 This example illustrates how the methods are called: